 Give her a crossword puzzle to work, and Helen is one happy camper.
 She also enjoys making recipes healthier, developing her green thumb, and tracking her daily steps on walks with her husband.

-EVPL West will be closed for the West Side Nut Club Fall Festival from Friday, October 4, through Saturday, October 12.
+All EVPL locations will be closed on November 28 and 29 for Thanksgiving.
 But our digital resources are available 24/7!